abinit/abipy/docs/workflows.rst

 --------------------------------

 The ``TaskManager`` takes care of task submission.
-This includes the creation of the submission script, initialization of the environment as well as for the optimization of the parallel algorithms (number of MPI processes, number of OpenMP threads, automatic parallelization with Abinit ``autoparal`` feature).
+This includes the creation of the submission script, the initialization of the environment as well as the optimization of the parallel algorithms (number of MPI processes, number of OpenMP threads, automatic parallelization with Abinit ``autoparal`` feature).

-AbiPy obtains the information needed to create the correct ``TaskManager`` for a specific cluster from the ``manager.yml`` configuration file.
+AbiPy obtains the information needed to create the correct ``TaskManager`` for a specific cluster (personal computer) from the ``manager.yml`` configuration file.
 The file is written in `YAML <https://en.wikipedia.org/wiki/YAML>`_, a human-readable data serialization language commonly used for configuration files (a good introduction to the YAML syntax can be found `here <http://yaml.org/spec/1.1/#id857168>`_.